-Traditional Path senior CSD majors desiring to enter vocations in speech-language pathology or audiology complete fall and spring semester clinical internships in our on-campus Center for Speech, Language, and Hearing, working with clients who present with a variety of communication disorders.
+Traditional Path senior CSD majors desiring to enter vocations in speech-language pathology or audiology complete fall and spring semester clinical internships in our on-campus Roseman Center for Speech, Language, and Hearing, working with clients who present with a variety of communication disorders.
 While students address the numerous challenges facing their clients in intervention, they are supervised closely by certified and licensed clinical CSD faculty.
-Please note that admission to Clinical Practicum is granted only if a student has a minimum overall GPA of 3.0 at the time each experience begins.
-Admission to the clinical internship is by written application submitted to the Center Director in the preceding term.
+Please note that admission to Clinical Practicum is granted only if a student has a minimum overall GPA of 3.0 at the time each experience begins and has successfully completed a mentee experience.
+Admission to the clinical internship for students who do not meet the minimum GPA requirement to complete clinical internship may submit a written petition to the Center Director in the preceding term.
 More detailed information regarding these requirements can be found on the following page.